While I have enjoyed making large paintings, I am currently enjoying the fun of outdoor painting using small canvases.

-I paint mainly with “pigment sticks” on unstretched canvas.
+When I work inside my studio using a large canvas, I paint with “pigment sticks” on unstretched canvas.
 The oil sticks are blended on the canvas after being “crayoned” on the canvas.
-The colours and I flow in between the charcoal plan I begin with.
+The colours and I flow in between the charcoal plan I began with.
 Clouds emerge and land slides into place.
 Light and colour slip into reflection.
 I love the freedom of letting the paint take me where I think I was heading.

 I felt a bit like the creator when asked to create a “forbidden universe” for the play of the same name.